diegofrayo/contacts-app/README.md

 # contacts-app

-App for learning purposes, written two times, using plain JavaScript and using React too.
+App for learning purposes, written two times, using plain JavaScript and using React too

 ## Important features